Drury, New Zealand: History

 Coal mining was a significant early industry established in Drury during the 1850s, and saw the formation of the Waihoihoi Mining and Coal Company in 1859.
 Continued success with coal mining led to the opening of one of New Zealand's earliest tramways by the company in 1862, consisting of 4ft 8in gauge track with a length of 5.2km, whereby coal was transported to Slippery Creek for shipment to Onehunga.
 Another early industry seen in Drury was that of an extensive brick and pottery works, linked to a nearby quarry by a tram line at the foot of the Drury Hills.
 The brick and pottery industry in Drury appears to have operated until at least 1928.

 Drury was a significant staging area for British soldiers during the New Zealand Wars, who established a camp in the village under the command of General Duncan Cameron.
 These soldiers also helped to construct an extension to the Great South Road south to the Mangatawhiri Stream.

 During the major reform of local government in 1989, Drury was included in the Auckland Region and made up the southern edge of the Papakura District, along with a certain extent of the eastern surrounding rural areas, previously known as Franklin County.
 Drury was until recently a relatively small semi-rural area nestling at the foot of the low-lying Bombay Hills.
 Urban spread of Auckland has rendered it an extreme southern suburb, close to the junction between State Highways 1 and 22, both of which head south towards the Waikato region.

 After a review of the Royal Commission on Auckland Governance, the entire Auckland Region was amalgamated into a single city authority, the Auckland Council, in 2010.
 The Papakura District and Franklin District, and all other territorial authorities in the region were abolished and incorporated into the new council.
 The town of Drury was included in the Franklin ward, one of the thirteen wards of the council.

 Future growth

 Auckland's largest business park, expected to employ 6900 people, is currently under development in the south of Drury.
 An estimated 2500 homes are also set to be built in the west of Drury, with development already well underway.
+Two train stations are set to open from 2026 onwards: Drury railway station and Ngākōroa railway station.

-In 2020 the size of the developments and of the Auckland Council contribution was under consideration.
+In 2020, the size of the developments and of the Auckland Council contribution was under consideration.

+Government

+The Maketu Highway District was formed 26 September 1867, it was recorded in 1866 but not 1868 and likely became the Opaheke Highway District, which renamed to Drury in 1886.
+The Drury Road District Board amalgamated with Franklin County in 1915.
+Drury was one of eight ridings of Franklin County.